Budget Overview

 In the Spring of 2024, we asked residents what was most important to them when it comes to city services and budget.
 You can read more about the results of this engagement in our What we Heard Report.
-As we move closer to our budget debate in November, we need to dig a little deeper - The City is facing a $17-19 million shortfall in the operating budget and we're looking at all avenues to close this gap.
-We want your ideas and thoughts.
-Here's what you need to know:
+As we move closer to our budget debate in November, we dug a little deeper - The City was facing a $17-19 million shortfall in the operating budget and we looked at all avenues to close this gap.
+We gathered your ideas and thoughts.
+Here's more about the situation:

 • Property taxes are an important revenue for The City.
 They help pay for the municipal services Red Deerians rely on everyday.
 Check out our Budget 101 series to see how your tax dollars fund these services.

-• $17-19 million is needed to balance this year's operating budget; this is a significant shortfall, and a number of factors have led us here.
+• $17-19 million was needed to balance the 2025 operating budget; this is a significant shortfall, and a number of factors have led to this result.
 Check our financial profile to learn more.

-• 24 budget change concepts were identified and will go forward in the final budget submission for consideration; these represent a possible $3.4 million in savings.
-You can read more about these here.
+• 24 budget change concepts were identified and went forward in the final budget submission for consideration; these represent a possible $3.4 million in savings.
+Read more about the change concepts.

 Property tax increase scenarios based on assessed value and tax revenue